Scabies - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Causes

-Scabies stems from a minuscule, eightlegged mite.
+Scabies is caused by a minuscule, eight-legged mite.
 The female mite tunnels just beneath the skin to deposit eggs.
 Once hatched, the larvae journey to the skin’s surface to mature.
 From there, these mites can migrate to other skin areas or to other individuals.
 Itching results from the body’s allergic response to the mites, their eggs, and their excretions.
-Transmission primarily occurs through close skintoskin contact, occasionally via shared clothing or bedding with an infected individual.
-It’s crucial to note that pets do not transmit scabies to humans.
-The mites affecting animals cannot survive or reproduce in human hosts.
-While contact with an animal carrying scabies might provoke transient itching if the mite penetrates the skin, it typically dies within days, rendering treatment unnecessary.
+Transmission primarily occurs through close skin-to-skin contact, occasionally via shared clothing or bedding with an infected individual.

 Risk factors

 Scabies can affect anyone, regardless of their hygiene practices.
-Certain individuals are at a higher risk of contracting scabies, including
+Certain individuals are at a higher risk of contracting scabies, including:

 • Individuals with compromised immune systems.